-I ran into some section hikers in Maryland who asked me whether you need to stay in the Appalachian Mountain Clubs (AMC) Huts when you hike the Appalachian Trail through New Hampshire.
+I ran into some section hikers in Maryland who asked me if you need to stay in the Appalachian Mountain Clubs (AMC) Huts when you hike the Appalachian Trail through New Hampshire.

-Priced at $131 per person/night, you get three blankets, a big dinner, a big breakfast and a night in a shared bunk room when you stay at an AMC hut.
+Priced at $150 per person/night, you get a big dinner, a big breakfast and a night in a shared bunk room with a couple dozen other people when you stay at an AMC hut (bring a sleeping bag).
 It’s not the most economical way to hike through the White Mountain Section of the Appalachian Trail in New Hampshire, especially for couples.